 In addition, during a walk, a person can clear his mind and look at the situation from a new angle.
 Animals are also known to help humans meet and make friends.
 These creatures often provoke the beginning of a dialogue between their handler and other people and often become the topic of the first conversation.

-An emotional support animal will be helpful for those who suffer from depression, anxiety, PTSD, and obsessive-compulsive disorder.
+An emotional support animal mental helps those who suffer from depression, anxiety, PTSD, and obsessive-compulsive disorder.
 The animal helps to change the usual way of life, and also makes adjustments to the daily routine of its owner.
 Such changes are the most important step toward getting rid of mental maladies.

 Emotional support animals also succor people with social and antisocial frustrations.
 A person no longer feels lonely, ESA adds to its owner a sense of security and self-confidence.
 Because of this, the owners of the ESA become more sociable and companionable, it is easier for them to initiate a conversation and make friends.